 Easy Banana Blueberry Oatmeal Muffins

 This recipe is so simple to make and it takes just 30 minutes.
 Enjoy these delicious muffins for breakfast, even on a weekday!
 I’m not a morning person so I need to have easy breakfast recipes on hand.
-Baked Oatmeal Cups and and Overnight French Toast Bake are also favorites.
+Banana Bread Muffins, Baked Oatmeal Cups and Overnight French Toast Bake are also favorites.

 - ripe bananas